What is Financial Independence – is it the same as retirement?

 Just recently some clients completed a trip to the US where they drove the west coast in a Mustang, then on to some whale watching on an Alaskan cruise!
 Magical stuff.
 These lifestyle experiences are hugely important to our clients.
 We get great satisfaction from knowing they are in a financial position to live the life they have dreamed of and that we have helped them get there.

 Many of the people we work with have reached the point of financial independence whilst we also work with others who strive towards this point.
 Financial independence, in our opinion, is the point where you have sufficient capital to provide a passive income stream as well as lump sums that will help you achieve your dreams and goals without the need for you to work.
 When we talk to many of our clients, retirement may seem to be too far away to be of too much relevance at this stage.

 However, when we re-frame that a more appropriate term may be financial independence, this resonates strongly.
 When you have reached this point you can choose whether you wish to retire as opposed to having to stick with the current age anchors.
 We therefore prefer to help the people we work with plan towards financial independence, helping them define what this looks like.
 And for those already at this point, manage and optimise their affairs so that they can remain financially independent without having to worry about money.

-if you’d like to find out more about determining your financial independence just contact the team at Eqeus today to arrange your complimentary consultation; we’d love to hear about your lifestyle goals.
+if you’d like to find out more about determining your financial independence just contact the team at Eqeus today to get your financial house in order; we’d love to hear about your lifestyle goals.